payeezy/payeezy_android_pay/README.md

 The public key and the public key hash are provided in the Certs page of the Payeezy developer portal.

-Of the five items above, only the public key is required on order to communicate with Android Pay.
+Of the five items above, only the public key is required in order to communicate with Android Pay.
 The other four are used in communicating with Payeezy.

 # Application Flow